Joshua 9, Jeremiah 35, Psalms 81-83

 Here there is no good news to reveal.
 Nathan’s job is a tough one.
 It is always unpleasant, uncomfortable to tell someone that they have sinned.
 Imagine doing so to the king—a king who had Uriah killed to keep his adultery a secret.
 Tough job, and a scary one as well.

 Nathan wisely used a fictional story to begin the conversation in verses 1-4.
 Drawing from David’s background as a shepherd, he appealed to David’s inherent sense of justice.
 You would have to be pretty cold-blooded to read Nathan’s story and not be outraged by how calloused, how unrighteous, how absolutely abusive the rich man was toward the man who was poor.
-The story had the result that Nathan intended; “David burned with anger against the man” according to verse 5 and sentenced the man to death (v.
+The story had the result that Nathan intended; “David burned with anger against the man” according to verse 5 and said the man was worthy of death (v.
 5b).
 David’s response was extreme; as much as the poor man loved his little lamb, it was only a lamb.
 The second part of David’s sentence, “He must pay for that lamb four times over,” described a more appropriate penalty.
 But David’s words reveal how deeply outraged he was that the man “…did such a thing and had no pity” (v.
 6).
-Only then, when David was could see the injustice clearly and empathized with the victim, did Nathan lower the boom.
+Only then, when David could see the injustice clearly and empathized with the victim, did Nathan lower the boom.
 This was not a story about a rich man, a poor man, and one little lamb.
 No, Nathan dropped the story and simply said, “You are the man!”
 The story was about David’s adultery with Bathsheba and his murderous attempt to cover it up.

 Nathan’s indirect approach was incredibly effective because it got David to see the objectively sinful and selfish thing that he had done.
 Had Nathan directly brought up the issue of Bathsheba with him, David could have denied it or tried to justify it.
 Or, David might have added Nathan to the body count in order to continue the cover up.
 But by appealing to David’s humanity and sense of justice, Nathan was able to elicit a full confession from David (v.
 13).